evangunawan/simple-chat-backend/README.md

 we also provided Redis as a socket.io adapter to support multiple nodes magically.

 ### Setup
+Check these following steps to help you get started.
 #### Requirements
 This project needs active RabbitMQ and Redis connection to run.
 You can run the infrastructures needed included in `docker-compose.yml`.

 #### Running
 To setup a Node.js project, you can clone the project, open terminal and install dependencies.
+This project is recommended to use Node.js v18.x to run.
 ```bash
 $ npm install
 ```